-- I work for you! - My goal: everybody earns an "A" and averages less than ten hours per week on this course, counting lecture time. - Effective use of office hours, e-mail, IM, and the telephone can equalize differences in learning speed. - I should be able to answer every pertinent question about course material. - My goal is zero defects in slides, assignments, etc. Bug Bounty: One assignment point - Everything I'll expect you to know on exams will be covered in class, on assignments, or on Piazza.
+- I work for you! - My goal: everybody earns an "A" and averages less than ten hours per week on this course, counting lecture time. - Effective use of office hours, e-mail, and IM can equalize differences in learning speed. - I should be able to answer every pertinent question about course material. - My goal is zero defects in slides, assignments, etc. Bug Bounty: One assignment point - Everything I'll expect you to know on exams will be covered in class, on assignments, or on Piazza.

 READ THE SYLLABUS!
+(On the Piazza Resources page)

-Assignment 0
+Assignment 1

-Assignment 0
+Assignment 1

 - On Piazza

 - It's a survey

-- Due Tuesday, January 20, 9:30am
+- Due Tuesday, January 19, 2:00pm

 - Worth 10 points

 - Maybe 10 minutes to complete

 - Thanks for doing it!